raspberrypilearning/naughty-and-nice/en/step_9.md

 ## Training a classifier

-The `classifier` will be able to tell if a tweet has a positive or negative sentiment.
-First it needs training though, to teach it what positive tweets and negative tweets look like.
-If you're not interested in how the `classifier` works, as it can be quite tricky to understand then the full code for the function is provided at the bottom of this step.
+We will now create a **`classifier`** that will be able to tell if a tweet has a positive or negative sentiment.
+First we need to train it though, to teach it what positive tweets and negative tweets look like.
+If you're not interested in how the `classifier` works, as it might be a bit tricky to understand, then the full code for the function is provided at the bottom of this step.

-- A few new modules will need to be imported at the top of your program
+- Two new modules will need to be imported at the top of your program:

 ```python
 import nltk.classify.util
 from nltk.classify import NaiveBayesClassifier
 ```

-- Start by creating a new function called `train_classifier`.
-It needs the positive and negative tweets as parameters.
+- Then create a new function called `train_classifier`, which takes the positive and negative tweets as parameters.

 ```python
 def train_classifier(positive_tweets, negative_tweets):
 ```

-The next thing to do is to create new data structures that will take the words in the positive tweets to having a positive sentiment and the words in the negative tweet as having a negative sentiment.
-This simply creates tuples of tweets, containing the dictionary created in the `parse_tweets` function and then the word `positive` or `negative` depending on which list the tweet came from.
+The first thing to do in the function is to create a new data structure that will take the words in the positive tweets and assign them a positive sentiment, and another data structure that will take the words in the negative tweet and assign them a negative sentiment.
+This simply creates tuples, in which each dictionary created by the `parse_tweets` function is followed by the word `positive` or `negative`, depending on which list the original tweet came from.
 So for a single tweet, you might get a tuple that looks like this:

 ```python
 ({'why': True, 'want': True, 'talk': True, 'happy': True, 'today': True, 'hello': True}, 'positive')
 ```

-- Add these lines to your function.
+- Add these lines to your function to great the tuples:

 ```python
 def train_classifier(positive_tweets, negative_tweets):